joedefen/vappman/README.md

     * Installed apps have prefix '✔✔✔' (i.e., three checks).
     * Uninstalled apps have prefix '◆' (i.e., a solid diamond).
 * Enter `/` to enter a "filter" for installed/uninstalled apps, if you wish.
-    * If you enter plain ole "words", then those words must match the beginning of words of the apps or descriptions (in order, but not contiguously).
+    * If you enter plain ole "words", then those words must match:
+      * the start of words on the apps line (in order, but not contiguously) and/or
+      * the start of the remainder of the previous word match (i.e., `/bit fight` matches `bitfighter`).
-    * Or you can enter an regular expression acceptable to python (e.g., `\b` means word boundary, etc.)
+    * Or you can enter an regular expression acceptable to python; e.g.,
+      * `^` matches the line starting with the app name
+      * `\b` matches a word boundary; and so forth.
+    * NOTES:
+      * `ESC` clears the filter and jumps to the top of the listing.
+      * Each time the filter is changed, the position jumps to the top of the listing.
 * Use `i` to install apps, and `r` to remove apps.
 When you install or remove an app, `appman` drops out of `curses` mode, runs the `appman` command so you can see the result, and then prompts your to hit ENTER to return to `vappman.

 ## Example Screenshot